Armenia ratifies statute to accept International Criminal Court jurisdiction

+Adds outcome of vote, paragraph 2; additional context, paragraph 6 onwards, changes sourcing

-Oct 2 (Reuters) - Armenia's parliament on Tuesday ratified the founding statute of the International Criminal Court, subjecting itself to the jurisdiction of the court in The Hague, Russian state news agencies said.
+Oct 2 (Reuters) - Armenia's parliament on Tuesday ratified the founding statute of the International Criminal Court, subjecting itself to the jurisdiction of the court in The Hague, in a move certain to irritate its ally Russia.

+A spokeswoman for parliament said 60 deputies had voted to ratify the Rome Statute of the ICC, and to adopt a statement on retroactive recognition of ICC jurisdiction, and 22 had voted against.

-The plan had been strongly opposed by Russia, Armenia's formal ally, with which ties have become badly strained over Moscow's invasion of Ukraine and Azerbaijan's recapture of a region controlled for three decades by ethnic Armenians.
+Russian-Armenian ties have been badly strained by Moscow's invasion of Ukraine, and Moscow's inaction as Armenia's neighbour Azerbaijan recapturedNagorno-Karabakh, a region controlled for three decades by ethnic Armenians, most of whom have now fled.

-The ICC has issued an arrest warrant for Russian President Vladimir Putin on suspicion of the war crime of illegally deporting hundreds or more children from Ukraine, a claim dismissed by the Kremlin as meaningless.
-Joining the ICC means Armenia will be obliged to arrest Putin if he sets foot there.
+Joining the ICC means Armenia will be obliged to arrest Russian President Vladimir Putin if he sets foot there, because the court has issued an arrest warrant for him on suspicion of illegally deporting hundreds or more children from Ukraine - a claim dismissed by the Kremlin as meaningless.

 Armenia says it has been discussing its plans with Russia, after Moscow warned it in March of "serious consequences" if it submitted to ICC jurisdiction.